-Real life statistics conclude that two-thirds of projects fail.
+Real life statistics on project execution conclude that two-thirds of projects fail.
 But there are fundamental steps that prevent project breakdowns.
 This staggering project failure statistic applies to all types and sizes of projects.
 It includes projects that fail to deliver any product or service, and those that deliver a product that does not provide the expected benefits.

 Most projects either succeed according to plan or miss the mark terribly.
 This distribution demonstrates that project success or collapse is not random.
 There are definite causes for a project’s outcome.
 Project failure is preventable.

 This article discusses ways the project manager can prevent project breakdowns.